hsrai/Advanced-Solid-Mechanics/Files/Introduction/Introduction.md

 ## Elasticity

 Elasticity is the property of a material that enables it to return to its original shape and size after being subjected to a force.
+Elasticity is an important concept in engineering, as it allows us to predict how materials will behave under different types of stress.

+Elasticity is the property of a material that enables it to return to its original shape and size after being subjected to a force.
 Elasticity is a fundamental property of all materials, and it plays a crucial role in many engineering applications.